Sociology & Criminology Internships

 The internship program in sociology and criminology is open to all junior and senior Sociology, Sociology-Criminology, and Sociology Pre-Law majors.
 However, SOC 4910 is a competitive program with a limited number of placements.
 While the internship coordinator decides final eligibility, priority is given to seniors and students with a 3.0 G.P.A. in their major.

-Application material and accompanying documents must be completed and submitted to the internship coordinator no later than the Friday of week nine in the semester prior to the semester in which you wish to undertake the internship.
+Application material must be completed and submitted to the internship coordinator no later than the Friday of week 13 in the spring semester prior to the fall semester in which you wish to undertake the internship.
 You may submit your material after the deadline, but placement cannot be guaranteed, even if you are accepted into the program.